hgovan/stock_news/README.md

 ### sentiment_analysis.py
 Once the article is parsed and saved then the analysis can begin with "ProsusAI/finbert" to determine the sentiment of those articles.

 I encounted difficulty when trying to install pytorch and found that I needed to depreciate my version of python to 3.7.
-This [link](https://stackoverflow.com/questions/62898911/how-to-downgrade-python-version-from-3-8-to-3-7-mac) was very helpful in troubleshooting this
+This [link](https://stackoverflow.com/questions/62898911/how-to-downgrade-python-version-from-3-8-to-3-7-mac) was very helpful in troubleshooting this.